KoBeWi/Godot-Action-Icon/README.md

 ![](Media/ReadmeSize.gif)

-NEW in 1.5: The icon show properly in the editor too.
+NEW in 1.5: The icon shows properly in the editor too.

 ![](Media/ReadmeEditor.gif)

-If you change your input mappings in-game, you can use `get_tree().call_group(&"action_icons", &"refresh")` to refresh all visible icons to match the newly assigned input.
+If you change your input mappings in-game, you can use `ActionIcon.refresh_all()` to refresh all visible icons to match the newly assigned input.

 You can customize the appearance of buttons by going to 'addons/ActionIcon` and relevant button folders.
 By default the Action Icon comes with keyboad, mouse and joypad buttons from [xelu's CC0 input icons pack](https://opengameart.org/content/free-keyboard-and-controllers-prompts-pack).